JOY6IX9INE/Fitgirl-Easy-Downloader/README.md

    - Extract and download files to the `downloads` folder.
    - Remove processed links from `input.txt`.

-Here’s your improved **"Extra"** section with a copy-friendly code block:

 ## Extra

 To extract and copy all direct download links, follow these steps: